 Imprisonment with later release on RRO

-3. The third instance is where a federal offender is sentenced to a term of imprisonment, and after having served a specified period of that term is then released on a recognizance release order for the remainder of that term: s.
-20(1)(b) Crimes Act 1914 (Cth).
+This type of RRO is ordered when a federal offender is sentenced to a term of imprisonment and, after having served a specified period of that term or paying a required security, is then released on an RRO for the remainder of that term.
+That power is contained in section 20(1)(b) of the Act.

 If you require advice on recognizance release orders or any other legal matter, please contact Armstrong Legal.